raspberrypilearning/comic-character/en/step_6.md

 ### Create more validation messages

-You have created a validation message to be shown to your users, if the form field with the attribute `id="name-text"`(stored in the constant `name` ) is left empty.
+You have created a validation message to be shown to the user, if the form field with the attribute `id="name-text"`(stored in the constant `name` ) is left empty.

 However, you will need to create more validation messages for the other form field elements.
 These have been stored in the constants `ability`, `appearance` and `origin`.